 Idaho Springs is a small town of about 1,800 people, so there isn’t a vast choice when it comes to accommodation options and places get booked up fast.

-But here are 3 of the best places to stay in and around Idaho Springs, depending on your budget and preferences:
+But here are the best places to stay in and around Idaho Springs, depending on your budget and preferences:

 ➡️ JC Suites